-Gavin Maxwell and his pet otter Edal rest side by side in Sandaig bay, one of the most beautiful places in Kintail if not the whole of Scotland, Maxwell called it Camusfeàrna in the books that made him famous.
+Gavin Maxwell and his pet otter Edal rest in Sandaig bay, one of the most beautiful places in Kintail if not the whole of Scotland, Maxwell called it Camusfeàrna in the books that made him famous.
 This was his home, past and final.
 This was where he used to sit and watch nature and his pet otters at play.
 Far away from it all.

 Amidst the dull winter colours there comes a light, sparkles on the salty ripples on the Sound of Sleat.
 In the distance, white-capped mountains rise over the water, the Isle of Skye towers over the sandy circle of Sandaig beach.
 This is the spot.